EngineeringLast Updated Jun 9, 20249 min read

 Mean time to recovery (MTTR) is the average time it takes to achieve a passing build signal after a failed test.
 MTTR is the most important metric to track, as it measures how quickly your development team can recover whenever they encounter a failure.
 The ability to rapidly respond to bugs is a crucial part of staying competitive and delivering value to end users.

 Ideally, your mean time to recovery should be less than 60 minutes.
-MTTR is directly tied to your workflow duration (you can’t fix bugs faster than you can test for them, after all), so if your team is struggling to address bugs in a timely manner, try to “fail faster” by improving the speed at which your cloud-based test workflows run.
-Making smaller, more incremental commits can also make tests run faster and defects in the code more manageable to resolve.
+MTTR is directly tied to your workflow duration; you can’t fix bugs faster than you can test for them, after all.
+If your team is struggling to address bugs promptly, try to “fail faster” by making smaller, more incremental commits.
+This helps tests run faster and makes defects in the code easier to resolve.

 Upload your test results to the cloud